W4ngatang/qags/README.md

 # qags
 Question Answering and Generation for Summarization

-This is the code for the paper [Asking and Answering Questions to Evaluate the Factual Consistency of Summaries](https://arxiv.org/abs/2004.04228), which will appear at ACL 2020.
+This is the code for the paper [Asking and Answering Questions to Evaluate the Factual Consistency of Summaries](https://arxiv.org/abs/2004.04228), which appeared at ACL 2020.